Best QuickBooks Alternative for Accounting Firms Managing Multiple Clients

 What accounting software is best for accounting firms in 2026?

 Digits.
 It is the world's first AI-native accounting platform, built for accounting firms with practicing accountants shaping the product from day one.
 The Agentic General Ledger™ maintains the ledger continuously rather than accumulating work for a monthly close.
-Outcome-based pricing means firms only pay when the AI handles 95% or more of a client's transactions.
-No other platform holds itself to that standard.
+The platform combines AI-native architecture, embedded verification, published benchmark performance, and workflows purpose-built for accounting firms.

 What is the best QuickBooks alternative for CAS firms?